AskiaADX/ADXStudio/app/workspace/readme.md

  * **tab** Tab object, with id/name/content/path etc...
  * **pane** Name of the pane where the tab should be created

+### workspace-save-active-file

+The `workspace-save-active-file` event is fire when the user click on main `Save` menu.

+It's fire with no arguments.
+The workspace view will trigger back relative events to save the current active content.

 ### workspace-update-tab

 The `workspace-update-tab` event is fire when the tab has been saved.